 Excellent Replacement for…

 This section of the table lists the scientific and common names of invasive, problem, or non-native plants with similar characteristics that could be replaced with the native plant.
-To learn more, see mgnv.org’s Resources section and click on Problem Plants and Better Alternatives.
+To learn more, see mgnv.org’s Plants section and click on Invasive Plants and Better Alternatives.

 Many of the Mid-Atlantic native plant selections grow in local public gardens (e.g., Master Gardeners of Northern Virginia demonstration gardens, Central Library Garden (Arlington), Green Spring Gardens, Meadowlark Botanical Gardens, the U.S. Botanic Garden, U.S. National Arboretum, etc.).
 These gardens offer you an opportunity to personally observe the growth habits of these plants during different seasons and under varying conditions before making an investment for your own garden.

-The five demonstration gardens designed and maintained by MGNV include the Glencarlyn Community Library Garden, the Organic Vegetable Garden at Potomac Overlook Regional Park, the Quarry/Shade Garden and Sunny Garden at Bon Air Park, all in Arlington County; and Simpson Gardens in Alexandria.
+The seven demonstration gardens designed and maintained by MGNV include the Glencarlyn Community Library Garden, the Organic Vegetable Garden at Potomac Overlook Regional Park, the Quarry/Shade Garden and Sunny Garden at Bon Air Park, The Teaching Garden and The Master Gardener Tribute Garden at the Fairlington Community Center, all in Arlington County; and Simpson Gardens in Alexandria.
 Many of the gardens have signage, garden maps, and/or brochures with plant information.
 Additionally, Master Gardener volunteers are available during open “houses” in the spring or fall and during scheduled work parties to offer advice and answer questions.